acywu/express-angular/README.md

 ### Before you run

     1. Use 'npm install' in the / folder
-    2. Install 'bower_components' in the /public folder
+    2. Use 'bower install' in the /public folder
     3. (Optional) If you want to have further development for the frondend, use 'npm install' in the /public folder

 ### Running the app